eligrubb/zecrecy/README.md

 ⚠️ **Always call `deinit()`**: Forgetting to call `deinit()` results in both memory leaks AND secret leaks.
 The sensitive data will remain in memory without being securely zeroed.

-⚠️ **Original data cleanup**: When initializing from existing data, you're responsible for securely zeroing the original data if it contains sensitive information.
+⚠️ **Original data cleanup**: When initializing from existing data with `init()`, you're responsible for securely zeroing the original data if it contains sensitive information.
+Use `initDestructive()` to automatically handle this.

-⚠️ **Mutable access**: Use `secretMutable()` sparingly and with care to avoid accidental exposure of sensitive data.
+⚠️ **Mutable access**: Use `mutateWith()` sparingly and with care.
+Secret data can only be modified within the callback scope.

 ## Inspiration & Related Work

 This library draws inspiration from:

 - **Rust's `secrecy` crate**: The concept of wrapping secrets with controlled access
 - **C# SecureString**: Automatic memory protection for sensitive strings
 - **Zig's stdlib patterns**: The managed/unmanaged memory model (like `ArrayList`/`ArrayListUnmanaged`)
-- **Zig's `Io.Writer`**: The `@fieldParentPtr` technique for lightweight interfaces
+- **Functional programming**: Callback-based access patterns that prevent data leakage

 ## License